Megunolink/FileManager/README.md

 The MegunoLink library for Arduino can be installed using the Arduino IDE's library manager or [MegunoLink's Arduino integration setup](https://www.megunolink.com/documentation/install/installing-megunolink/).

-You may also need to install the [SD card library for Arduino](https://www.arduino.cc/reference/en/libraries/sd/) if you are not using an Esprissif device.
+You may also need to install the [SD card library for Arduino](https://www.arduino.cc/reference/en/libraries/sd/) if you are not using an Esprissif device, or the  [SdFat V2 Arduino library](https://github.com/greiman/SdFat) if you prefer that.
 The ESP32 and ESP8266 include a custom SD card library so the Arduino SD library isn't needed for these devices.
 [LittleFS](https://github.com/espressif/arduino-esp32/tree/master/libraries/LittleFS) is part of the Arduino ESP32 core; be sure to use version 4.2.0 or higher to avoid bugs.

 # Hardware Connection